mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 ## Node.js

-* to execute an npm script in `package.json` at top of workspace
-  * select "Tasks: Run Task" from command palette
-  * select a script from the list, all preceded by "npm:"
-  * output goes in a new terminal window
-  * supposedly can also parse tasks from Gulp and Grunt configuration files
-* can define custom tasks in `tasks.json`
-  * an advanced feature
-  * should probably just use a `package.json` file
 * no built-in ability to run Node code
   * could use an extension like "Code Runner"
 * can open an embedded terminal, cd to code directory, and run `node` commands